Table of Contents

 We modify the functions for reading and modifying the state in the same way, by adding a little wrapping.

-get :: State s s get = State $ \s -> (s, s) put :: s -> State s () put s = State $ \_ -> ((), s)
+-- file: ch14/State.hs get :: State s s get = State $ \s -> (s, s) put :: s -> State s () put s = State $ \_ -> ((), s)

-The State monad will probably feel much familiar to you than many other monads if you have a background in imperative languages.
+The State monad will probably feel more familiar to you than many other monads if you have a background in imperative languages.
 After all, imperative languages are all about carrying around some implicit state, reading some parts, and modifying others through assignment, and this is just what the state monad is for.

 So instead of unnecessarily cheerleading for the